milvus-io/milvus/cpp/CONTRIBUTING.md

 Contributions to Milvus fall into the following categories.

 1. To report a bug or a problem with documentation, please file an [issue](https://github.com/milvus-io/milvus/issues/new/choose) providing the details of the problem.
 If you believe the issue needs priority attention, please comment on the issue to notify the team.
 2. To propose a new feature, please file a new feature request [issue](https://github.com/milvus-io/milvus/issues/new/choose).
 Describe the intended feature and discuss the design and implementation with the team and community.
-Once the team agrees that the plan looks good, go ahead and implement it, following the [Contributing code].
+Once the team agrees that the plan looks good, go ahead and implement it, following the [Contributing code](CONTRIBUTING.md#contributing-code).
-3. To implement a feature or bug-fix for an existing outstanding issue, follow the [Contributing code].
+3. To implement a feature or bug-fix for an existing outstanding issue, follow the [Contributing code](CONTRIBUTING.md#contributing-code).
 If you need more context on a particular issue, comment on the issue to let people know.

 ## How can I contribute?